What is the legal definition of failing to comply with a police officer?

 If you've seen the Southpark episode where Cartman is a police officer, then you understand this dynamic.
 If not, check out the video clip below.
 It's only 25 seconds long.
 A "failure to obey" charge is often the result of a police officer who feels disrespected.
 Most people do not intentionally disrespect police (check out this post on how to play nice during your next traffic stop, or this one about how to avoid bodily harm), but cops can still feel disrespected even if that was not your goal.
 Things that cause cops to feel disrespected can include:

 - Asserting your rights.
 This could include such outrageous behavior like invoking your right to remain silent or not consenting to a search.

 - Not doing what a cop wants immediately.
 For example, a police officer pulls up behind you and turns on his lights.
 There is no runoff or anywhere to pull over without blocking the highway, so you continue on about a half mile until you find a safe spot to pull over.
 This can infuriate a cop because you did not pull over immediately, even though it would have been unsafe to do so.

 - Refusing to comply with an illegal command.
 Cops frequently lie in an effort to coerce you into giving up your rights.
 This lying can include commands to do things you do not have to do.
 If you are knowledgeable and refuse to comply with an illegal request, this will likely make a cop angry.
 An example is a cop who demands that you produce your I.D. when he stops you as you are walking down the sidewalk, and your only legal obligation is to provide your name.

-In short, if you make a cop feel annoyed, irritated, angered, or otherwise put-out, you may be charged with failing to respect, I mean failing to comply.
+In short, if you make a cop feel annoyed, irritated, angered, or otherwise put-out, you may be charged with

 How do you fight a failure to comply charge?